kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/04-headless-cms-sanity/12-creating-content-types-and-custom-previews.md

 ## Use the sanity docs!
 * [sanity docs](https://www.sanity.io/docs)

-## 1 to many relationship
+## 1-to-many relationship
 * 1 pizza has many toppings
     - You could reverse that and say show me pizzas that have that topping

 ## Topping schema
 * Create `topping.js`
 * react-icons is cool
-    - You can pull 1 icon from 1 library and 1 icon from another icon... but it just imports that 1 icon
+    - **VERY COOL** You can pull 1 icon from 1 library and 1 icon from another icon... but it just imports that 1 icon
     - **rule** use single lowercase for machine name
         + `name: 'topping,`